LewisResearchGroup/ms-mint/docs/background.md

+# Background

 ## What is LCMS?
 A typical biological sample, such as human blood or agar with some kind of bacteria, can contain thousands of [metabolites](https://en.wikipedia.org/wiki/Metabolite) such as sugars, alcohols, amino acids, nucleotides and more.
 To meassure the composition of such a sample [mass spectrometry](https://en.wikipedia.org/wiki/Mass_spectrometry) can be used.

 However, many metabolites share exact masses with other metabolites and therefore would be undistiguishable in the mass spectrometer.
 Therefore, compounds are sorted using [column chromatography](https://en.wikipedia.org/wiki/Column_chromatography) and spread out over time.